yytdfc/CB/README.md

 ## Example

 For example, you could use the Bedrock LLM to refine the prompt input and get a better result.
-Here is an example of doing prompt translation and refinement, and the invoke the image generation model (eg. SDXL, TitanImage) provided by Bedrock.
+Here is an example of doing prompt translation and refinement, and the invoke the image generation model (eg. SDXL, Titan Image) provided by Bedrock.
-The result is much better after preprocessing of prompt compared to the original SDXL model (the bottom output), which doesn't have the capability of understanding Chinese.
+The result is much better after preprocessing of prompt compared to the original SDXL model (the bottom output in figure) which doesn't have the capability of understanding Chinese.
 Workflow examples are in `./workflows`.
 ![](./assets/example.webp)